Dasharo/docs/docs/variants/novacustom_ns5x_7x/firmware-update.md

 ### Update using fwupd

 > Firmware update v1.3.0 is currently not available through the fwupd/LVFS due
-> to the signifcant change of the EC firmware and the
+> to the significant change of the EC firmware and the
 > [EC trainsition process](../../../common-coreboot-docs/dasharo_tools_suite/#dasharo-ec-transition)
 > being required.
 The future updates are expected to go back to the fwupd/LVFS
 > channel.